 The Forward Inverse Toolbox may be the most useful set of networks, perhaps because it highlights various ways to solve problems in electrophysiology, but more likely because these networks are all documented and describe in the SCIRun ECG Toolkit Guide.
 In this toolbox are several examples of how to use SCIRun to solve the forward problem, solving for the torso potentials using a known heart source, and the inverse problem, using known torso potentials to solve for heart sources.
-Figure 3.3 shows a network from the toolbox that solve the potential based FEM problem.
+Figure 3.4 shows a network from the toolbox that solve the potential based FEM problem.
+The Forward Inverse Toolbox networks can be loaded from the Toolkits menu (Figure 3.5).

 For further information about these networks please refer to ECGToolkitGuide.pdf, located in the Documentation directory installed with SCIRun.